hitokiri-mata/katacoda-courses/kubernetes-extensibility/kudo/step5-initialize.md

 There is a server side component to KUDO.
-This server side component, is itself a Kubernetes Operator as is manages all KUDO based operator.
+This server side component, is itself a Kubernetes Operator as is manages all KUDO based operatorxs.

 `kubectl kudo init --wait`{{execute}}